yezero/sandstorm/docs/developing/troubleshooting.md

 ## Clicking a link in the app does not open the link

-Sandstorm apps cannot navigate the user away from the app.
+Thurly apps cannot navigate the user away from the app.
 Therefore, app authors should set `target="_blank"` on links within the app.

 A convenient way to do this automatically for all links in the page is to add